Empower Homeless People to Get Off the Street

-How is someone going to learn to advocate for themselves if other people keep doing all the little stuff for them?
+How is someone going to learn to live on their own, with confidence, if other people keep doing all the little stuff for them?

 We do not do things for people they can do for themselves.
 We empower homeless people to take the steps — however small they are — to change their lives.
 The reason our approach works is because of one crucial element: Patience.
 We wait until they are ready for each step.